NoteWaveNoteWaveHelp Center

 • You can export or delete all your data at any time

-• We comply with GDPR, CCPA, and other privacy regulations
+• We are committed to compliance with GDPR, POPIA, CCPA, and other applicable privacy regulations

 For full details, read our Privacy Policy and Terms of Service.